-The GU Roctane Protein Recovery Drink Mix is our top choice, and it does much more than just give you a dose of extra protein in your day.
+GU Roctane Protein Recovery Drink Mix is our top choice, and it does much more than just give you a dose of extra protein in your day.

-Those 230 calories will give you 20 grams of easily digestible whey isolate protein, 30 grams of carbs to refuel, and a good injection of electrolytes that you probably expended during your run (230mg of sodium, 200mg potassium, 40mg magnesium, and 100mg calcium).
+Those 230 calories will give you 20 grams of easily digestible whey isolate protein, 30 grams of carbs to refuel, and a good injection of electrolytes that you probably lost during your run (230mg of sodium, 200mg potassium, 40mg magnesium, and 100mg calcium).

 It’s best taken shortly after a workout or run.
 You could take it other times during the day, but you’ll definitely get the best results from it by taking it at the suggested time.